 Jeff and Donna Swinson

 My name is Abbey Hoosier.
 I am so excited to be a part of the office staff for the Ron Middleton Missions Outreach.
 I am a member of the base church, West Park Baptist.
 I was saved as a nine year old girl at a youth camp in Asheboro, NC.
 In my early teenage years at a Youth Conference in New Bern, NC, I decided I would serve the Lord in any capacity I could with my life, and I have not turned back since.
-Although I am a full-time college student, I am currently serving the best I know how as a bus worker in my church.
-I participate in several ways across our music ministry.
-I love to go out soul-winning with my church family, and try to reach the lost.
+I have just graduated from college and I am currently serving the best I know how in my church.
+I participate in several ways across our music ministry, soul-winning ministries, and our bus ministry.

 I am thankful for the opportunity to be a part of this great work for The Lord.
-I pray the Lord will bless this ministry and help reach a lost and dying world.
+I pray the Lord will bless this ministry and use it to reach this lost and sin-filled world.